sobolanescu/RandomMobSpawner/README.md

 - Spawns occur every 10 seconds, adding variety to your Minecraft world.
 - Perfect for players looking for unpredictable and adrenaline-filled gameplay.

+## How to Install

+**In order for the datapack to work, Allow Commands setting must be set to** `ON`**.**

+1. Download the datapack file from this repository.
+2. Navigate to the `datapacks` folder of your Minecraft world.
+3. Place the downloaded datapack folder `RandomMobSpawner` into the `datapacks` folder.
+4. Launch your Minecraft world and activate the datapack.
+5. Use `/function rms:start` to start the game.

 ## Commands

 RMS datapack comes with several commands to manage the gameplay experience.
 Below is the full list of available commands and their descriptions: